 Recognizing that people on the autism spectrum may struggle with a traditional job interview, Michele suggested to AiCure that a Work Tryout (WTO) would allow candidates to showcase their skills.

-“We felt strongly that the need we had would suit a candidate with autism,” said Conor O’Donoghue, Finance and Accounting Director, who was instrumental in AiCure’s hiring process.
-“However, having never worked with employees with autism before I was a little uncertain on what to expect from the candidates, how to manage them, and how to evaluate them.
+“We felt strongly that the need we had would suit a candidate with autism,” said Conor O’Donoghue, a Finance and Accounting Director, who was instrumental in AiCure’s hiring process.
+“However, having never worked with employees with autism before I was a little uncertain about what to expect from the candidates, how to manage them, and how to evaluate them.
 The WTO program significantly reduced the uncertainty and risk from my perspective as it allowed us to make an informed decision based on their performance in the role over a period of time.”

 Unique Talent Pool

 Andrew and five other workers with autism work on a data annotation and labeling team at AiCure.
 The company’s clinically-validated platform works on smartphones to optimize patient behavior and ensure patients adhere to their medication.
 Medical professionals and clinical research studies utilize AiCure’s technology to confirm if patients are taking medication as prescribed.

 Data collection and annotation are critical parts of building the artificial intelligence algorithm that makes AiCure’s platform effective.
 Andrew’s team analyzes videos of patients taking their medication in order to provide AiCure’s algorithm with the data it needs.
 This work requires incredible attention to detail and is critical to the success of AiCure’s software.

 “Employers are now seeing the unique talent pool which is underemployed and unemployed,” said Michele, who has spent 30 years at AHRC.
 And there’s no better feeling than watching Andrew and the other workers thrive at AiCure.
 “It’s a life-changing experience,” she said.